domijin/LibertyEarth/README.md

 In the short term, detailed in [Execution Plan](Execution.md#A-spice-about-the-economic-scence):

 - Peace of mind with universal basic income.
-- A share of equity matched to added value.
+- A share of equity matched to your added value.

 Nothing is perfect but in Principles we unite.
 [QA thread](https://github.com/domijin/LibertyEarth/issues/3#issue-427262167).